Role of unphysical neutrino phases in the phenomenology of consistently defined textures. Case study: traceless neutrino mass matrix: Introduction

-The objective of this paper is to update the traceless texture in view of the new data, and in particular to carry out a thorough analysis where all phases, be them CP or non-physical ones, are considered.
-We first switch off the non-physical phases, updating thus past studies, then examine the CP conserved case, where the physical phases are turned off but instead of just inserting signs at will in the zero mass-sum condition, we consider the full potential of the non-physical phases and see how they lead to many solutions diluting many correlation plots.
-Finally, we undergo a complete analysis where the texture is bound only by its defining traceless mathematical condition.
-Moreover, we succeeded in finding a realization model based on an $A_5$ non-abelian flavor symmetry, within seesaw type II scenario, but at the expense of enriching the matter content, where new scalars upon breaking spontaneously the flavor symmetry lead to the desired form of a traceless texture for the neutrino mass matrix.
+The objective of this paper is to update the traceless texture in view of the new data, and in particular to carry out a thorough analysis where all phases, be them CP or unphysical ones, are considered.
+While doing so, the role of the unphysical phases in the definition of the texture will be stressed and emphasized, contrasting various ways of defining the texture each with its own phenomenology.
+We shall consider three cases which can be thought of as three different textures with three different phenomenologies.
+We first (case I) switch off the unphysical phases, updating thus past studies, which should be looked upon in the context of the ``specific'' definition.
+Second, we examine the CP conserved situation (case II), where the physical phases are turned off but instead of just inserting signs at will in the zero mass-sum condition, we consider the full potential of the unphysical phases and see how they lead to many solutions diluting many correlation plots.
+Finally, we undergo a complete analysis where the texture is bound only by its defining traceless mathematical condition (case III).